orangejuice/blog/data/activity/movie-年轻气盛-2015/record.en.md

 date: 2020-05-04 03:42:30+08:00
 douban:
   rating: 8.2
-  subtitle: 2015 / Italy France Switzerland UK / Drama Comedy / Paolo Sorrentino /
+  subtitle: 2015 / Italy France Switzerland United Kingdom / Drama Comedy / Paolo
-    Michael Caine Paul Dano
+    Sorrentino / Michael Caine Paul Dano
 ---

-The calm and long narrative rhythm is just like life.
-What's different is that some shots have been carefully selected, and content irrelevant to the theme has been removed.
-The youthful faces in this film are so beautiful, well done, director.
-I know you want people to lust for youth.
-I knew he was going to fly when I saw the mocking that the lama couldn’t fly.
-There's nothing particularly outstanding, it's just a pretty good storybook.
+The narrative pace is leisurely and long, just like life.
+However, it carefully selects certain shots and removes content unrelated to the theme.
+The young faces in this movie are so beautiful, well done director.
+I know you want to make people yearn for youth.
+Seeing the mockery of lamas not being able to fly, I knew he was going to fly soon after.
+There’s nothing particularly outstanding, just a decent storybook.